Written by Stacy Kelleher. Reviewed by Sean Busch.

 - Use a dryer or hair blow dryer (both on the hottest settings).

 - Do not microwave or boil masks in water.

-Note: The powerful plant enzymes in Puracy Laundry Detergent (and other enzyme-based cleaners) are destroyed in water temperatures over 212ºF.
-If you have a steam-sanitizing washing machine, check your water temps to maintain the effectiveness of these natural cleansers.
+The 4 powerful plant enzyme cleaners in our Natural Laundry Detergent are destroyed in water temperatures over 212ºF.
+For steam-sanitizing washing machine users, check water temps to ensure effectiveness.

-We know you’re taking extra precautions to protect your family.
-That's why Puracy is working around the clock to ensure you have the natural home products and hand sanitizers you need to stay healthy.
+From face masks to disinfecting your home, we know you’re taking extra precautions to protect your family.
+That's why our team is working around the clock to ensure that you've got the plant-based products you need.